+- To access Administrator Console:

-- 1. At the login prompt, type admin. - 2.
-Type the CC-SG password.
+- 1. At the login prompt, type admin.

+- Type the CC-SG password.
 The default password is raritan.
 On first login, this password expires, and you must choose a new one.
 Type this password and when prompted, type a new password.
-Please refer to Diagnostic Console Passwords (Admin) (see "Diagnostic Console Password Settings" on page 226) for information on setting password strength.
+See Diagnostic Console Passwords (Admin) (see "Diagnostic Console Password Settings" on page 232) for information on setting password strength.